Pension or ISA: which is better for long-term saving?

 Tax relief on contributions: When you pay into a pension, the government tops up your contributions by 20%, boosting an £80 contribution to £100.
 Higher-rate and additional-rate taxpayers can claim an additional 20% or 25%, respectively, by filing a self-assessment tax return.

-Annual contribution limit: You can save up to £60,000 into pensions in the 2024-25 tax year1.
-You can get tax relief on contributions worth up to 100% of your annual earnings, capped at £60,000.
+Annual contribution limit: You can save up to £60,000 into pensions in the 2025 to 2026 tax year1.
+You can get tax relief on contributions up to 100% of your annual earnings, capped at £60,000.
 Even if you have no earned income, you can still get tax relief on the first £2,880 you pay into a pension each tax year.
 Those with earned income may be able to ‘carry forward’ unused pension allowances from the previous three tax years.
-To benefit from tax relief, your earnings must be at least equal to the amount you wish to contribute.
-Carry forward is only available to those who were a member of a registered pension scheme during the relevant time period.
+You need to have been a member of a registered pension scheme during that time.

 How ISAs and pensions compare

-Notes: Information correct as at 2024-25 tax year. *Depending on earnings.
-Higher earners may have a lower limit. **In the recent Autumn Budget, it was announced that unspent pensions will be subject to IHT from April 2027.
+Notes: Information correct as at 2025-26 tax year. *Depending on earnings.
+Higher earners may have a lower limit. **Unspent pensions will be subject to inheritance tax from April 2027.
+Read our earlier article to find out what this means for you.

 Source: Vanguard